amnuts/opcache-gui/README.md

 The CSS for the interface is in the `build/_frontend/interface.scss` file.
 Make changes there if you want to change the colours or formatting.

-If you make any changes to the scss file then you'll need to run the build script in order to see the changes.
+If you make any changes to the scss file then you'll need to run the build script to see the changes.

 #### The layout